 - Trial Counsel, Office of the Staff Judge Advocate, U.S. Army Signal Center and Fort Gordon, Georgia (1984-1986)

-LL.M., The Judge Advocate General's Legal Center and School
+LL.M., Military Law, The Judge Advocate General's Legal Center and School

 J.D., William & Mary Law School

 Bar and Court Memberships

 - District of Columbia Bar